Number Container System — Algorithm Visualization & Coding Challenge

 Choose Your Learning Path

-How would you like to learn today?
-Visualize algorithms in real time, explore them step by step through reading, or challenge yourself with a test.
+Visualize algorithms in real time, explore them step by step, or challenge yourself with a test.Choose a path to focus—or scroll down to preview all options.

 🧠 Active Learning

-Visualize the algorithm step-by-step with interactive animations.
-See exactly how the code executes in real time.
+Visualize the algorithm step-by-step with interactive animations in real time.

 📖 Passive Learning

-Read comprehensive problem explanation, reference links, and explore the code at your own pace.
+Read the full explanation, examples, and starter code at your own pace.

-🎯 Mandatory Challenge
+🎯 Challenge Mode

 Drag and arrange the algorithm steps in the correct execution order.